kyma-project/cli/docs/extensibility/README.md

 ### uses

 The `uses` field is based on GitHub Actions nomenclature and represents the ID of the action that is run on every command execution.
-This field is not required.
 If it's empty, then the command works as a command grouping all sub-commands (non-executable parent of all sub-commands):

 ```yaml
 uses: resource_get